OpenAI sets benchmark for sentiment analysis using an efficient mLSTM

 These results are cool, but if you’re totally new to this, let’s take a few steps back.
 Even before machine learning, engineers interested in classifying sentiment would employ relatively dumb heuristics like keyword search to get the job done.

-However, with these methods, a sentence like, “I hope your happy,” could easily be misinterpreted as having a positive connotation simply because it possesses the word happy.
+However, with these methods, a sentence like, “I hope you’re happy,” could easily be misinterpreted as having a positive connotation simply because it possesses the word happy.
 Context matters, what’s said before immediately impacts the meaning of what is said after.
 Clearly if that sentence was preceded by, “You killed him,” the interpretation would be different.

 Machine learning approaches to sentiment have become commonplace for interpreting intent in conversational interfaces and making mood-appropriate product recommendations, among other things.
 More recently, LSTMs or long short term memory recurrent neural networks have drawn attention because of their ability to keep track of context over longer time intervals.